BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 A Signer shall lose their role (by action of the remaining signers removing them) in case they:
 - Act against Stalk holders’ off-chain voting;
 - Do not follow best practices outlined in the BCM Best Practices section; or
-- Got through 2 months or 2 votes (whichever takes longer) without performing any of their signer duties.
+- Got through 2 months or 2 consecutive votes (whichever takes longer) without performing any of their signer duties.

 ## Emergency Response Procedures
 The BCM’s role is to 1) enact on-chain the decisions Stalk holders make via off-chain voting and 2) review and verify proposals to ensure the suggested changes are truthfully represented.
 However, if a situation arises in the future like the April 17th, 2022 exploit of Beanstalk, it is of critical importance that the BCM take swift action to protect Beanstalk.